+The Risk Management and Insurance Program offers a certificate program in actuarial science and is open to qualified undergraduate students, regardless of major.
 The certificate program is designed to prepare students for an actuarial career.
-Actuaries apply mathematical models to assess the financial cost of uncertainty.
+Actuaries apply mathematical models to evaluate financial aspects of uncertainty.
 There is a high demand for actuaries across all industries which is why it’s currently listed as the "#1 Best Job."

 This certificate program is open to all currently enrolled UGA undergraduate students.
 You must have a posted grade in Calculus II in order to apply.